-Medical History and physical examination
+Medical History and Physical Examination

-• Including updates, in the medical record within 24 hours after the registration or inpatient admission but prior to surgery or a procedure requiring anesthesia services.
-For a medical history and physical examination that was completed within 30 days prior to registration or inpatient admission, and update documentation any changes in the patient's condition is completed within 24 hours after registration or inpatient admission, but prior to surgery or a procedure requiring anesthesia services.
+• Including updates, in the Electronic Health Record within 24 hours after the registration or inpatient admission but prior to surgery or a procedure requiring anesthesia services.
+For a medical history and physical examination that was completed within 30 days prior to registration or inpatient admission, and update documenting any changes in the patient's condition is completed within 24 hours after registration or inpatient admission, but prior to surgery or a procedure requiring anesthesia services.

-Informed Consent
+Informed Consent Timeline

-• Is properly executed and is placed in the medical record prior to surgery, except in emergencies.
-Informed consent must be completed using the electronic medical record inventory unless there is an unexpected or anticipated downtime.
+• Is properly executed and is placed in the Electronic Health Record prior to surgery, except in emergencies.